morklv/echelon/README.md

 ![Operational Dashboard](screenshots/dashboard.png)

-The main ECHELON dashboard provides a real-time operational view of incidents, critical infrastructure assets, computer vision analysis results, and intelligence updates.
+The dashboard serves as the central view of the application, bringing together incidents, infrastructure information, image analysis results, and live updates in one place.

----

 ### Incident Creation Workflow